sushant-joshi/sushant-joshi/index.md

 #### Applied Machine Learning (W207)

 This course is at the heart of the course journey.
-With basic statistics background developed in W203, this ML course builds further int
+With basic statistics background developed in W203, this ML course solidifies and furher stimulates the intuition for building ML models.

 ##### Highlights